kevinm6/nvim/README.md

-# NeoVim & VimR in Lua
+# Neovim & VimR in Lua

 ---